rook2pawn/node-intersection/README.md

 .intersect(a,b) takes two line segments a and b and returns their point of intersection.
 Returns false if they are collinear or parallel.

-.descriptionSegments(a,b)
+.describe(a,b)
 =========================

-.descriptionSegments(a,b) takes two line segments a and b and returns a report about thier co-linearity, if they are parallel, and the intersection if defined.
+.describe(a,b) takes two line segments a and b and returns a report about thier co-linearity, if they are parallel, and the intersection if defined.